Ledger-Donjon/laserstudio/docs/getting_started.rst

 file in the repository, under the name ``config.yaml.example``.

 You can copy this file and modify it to describe your bench configuration.
-For more details see the :ref:`configuration file` page.
+For more details see the :ref:`configuration file <conf_file:Configuration File>` page.

 Running
 -------